 View the presentation [pdf]

-Based on feedback from the October 7 public meeting and subsequent comments, we are making one more round of revisions before submitting PCPC’s zoning recommendations to City Council for consideration.
-The final revised recommendations will be posted here by October 29.
+Based on feedback from the October 7 public meeting and subsequent comments, we made one more round of revisions.

 For more information, please contact:

 Ian Hegarty, Upper Northwest District Planner, firstname.lastname@example.org or 215-683-4672.